whypam/CppBanking-Starter/README.md

 To complete this assignment, you:

-1. have a good understanding of Classes and Objects, Class Methods, Constructor and Access Specifiers in OOP.
+1. have had a good understanding of Classes and Objects, Class Methods, Constructor and Access Specifiers in OOP.
 2. have completed Introduction to Programming (CS 10A) and Programming Concept 1 (CS 10B)

 ## Your Task